Enjoy Travel to Japan!

 Q. How long does a tour take?

-A. Plan for about 1.5 to 2 hours for a full tour.
+A. Plan about 1.5–2 hours for a standard visit.

 Q. Are there guides in foreign languages?

-A. Yes, brochures are available in English, Chinese, and Korean.
+A. Yes, pamphlets are available in English, Chinese, and Korean.

-A. There are ramps and elevators within the silk mill, making it wheelchair accessible.
+A. Yes.
+There are ramps and elevators within the mill, making it accessible for visitors using wheelchairs.

 Q. Are guided tours available?

-A. Yes, you can join official guided tours or use audio guides.
+A. Yes, there are official guided tours and audio guides.

 Conclusion

-Tomioka Silk Mill is a historical site that symbolizes Japan's modernization and offers a deep appreciation of its World Heritage value.
+The Tomioka Silk Mill is a historic site that symbolizes Japan’s modernization and offers a full sense of its value as a World Heritage site.

-Through its architectural beauty and exhibits, you can learn and deepen your understanding of Japan's industrial development history.
+Through its architectural beauty and exhibits, you can learn about and deepen your understanding of the history of Japan’s industrial development.

-When visiting Gunma Prefecture, be sure to experience the charm of Tomioka Silk Mill.
+If you visit Gunma Prefecture, be sure to include the Tomioka Silk Mill to experience its charm firsthand.

-A special experience awaits you as you step into history!
+A special experience awaits as you step into history!

 Discover More